jbossdemocentral/bpms-mortgage-demo/README.md

 --------------------------
 - client jar is currently defective, will not populate the instances.

-- some issues with workitems, being looked at.
+- issues with work items, here is a workaround for ER5:

+    - go to bpms-6.0.0.ER5/jboss-eap-6.1/standalone/deployments/business-central.war/WEB-INF/classes/META-INF and move the following two files to your home directory:

+        - drools.session.conf

+        - CustomWorkItemHandlers.conf

 Supporting Articles
 -------------------